 Contaminated land arises where hazardous substances are found or are reasonably likely to occur at levels that could have significant adverse effects on the environment.
-It is the legacy of poor land and/or waste management.
 There are more than 1,600 sites in the region that have a history of using, storing or manufacturing hazardous substances, including closed landfills.
 Contaminated land can make land unsuitable or unsafe for future land uses.